google/rune/g3doc/database_design.md

 identifiers live on Block).
 Ident objects are in a hash table owned by `Function`s.
 The top level object in Rune's HIR is a singleton `Root` instance, and the top level `Function` is found by calling `getRootFunc()`.
-The top level`Ffunction` is called "main", and is the auto-generated function that calls all of the modules in the reverse order of when they were imported. `Function`s are also created for each Rune module (`.rn` file).
+The top level `Function` is called "main", and is the auto-generated function that calls all of the modules in the reverse order of when they were imported. `Function`s are also created for each Rune module (`.rn` file).